Automate Unity Catalog setup using Terraform

 DATABRICKS_TOKEN

 , set to the value of your Databricks personal access token.
-See also Monitor and manage access to personal access tokens.
+See also Monitor and revoke personal access tokens.

 To set these environment variables, see your operating system’s documentation.